 Detailed Answer

-When someone dies owning land in North Carolina, the property must pass through probate under Chapter 28A of the North Carolina General Statutes.
-The probate process ensures all heirs receive proper notice and a fair distribution.
+When someone dies owning land in North Carolina, the property may pass through estate administration under Chapter 28A of the North Carolina General Statutes, but real property can also pass directly to devisees or heirs subject to the rights of creditors and estate administration.
 Dealing with unknown heirs adds steps but follows clear rules:

 1. Open an Estate and Appoint a Personal Representative

-First, file a petition in the clerk’s office of the county where the decedent lived to open the estate.
-The court will appoint a personal representative to gather assets, pay valid debts, and distribute the remainder.
-If the personal representative cannot locate certain heirs, they must ask the court to appoint an attorney ad litem for those missing heirs under N.C.G.S. § 28A-15-3 (link).
+First, file an application or petition in the clerk’s office of the county where the decedent lived to open the estate.
+The clerk will appoint a personal representative to gather assets, pay valid debts, and distribute estate assets.
+If interested parties cannot be located in a proceeding, the court may appoint a guardian ad litem or attorney to represent unknown or unlocatable parties as required by the applicable proceeding and rules.

 2. Provide Notice to Known and Unknown Heirs

-The personal representative must give written notice by mail to all known heirs and beneficiaries.
-For unknown heirs or those who cannot be found, North Carolina law requires notice by publication in a newspaper of general circulation in the county—usually once a week for three consecutive weeks.
+The personal representative must give written notice by mail to interested persons as required in the particular estate or court proceeding.
+For unknown heirs or those who cannot be found, North Carolina law may require notice by publication in a newspaper of general circulation in the county—often once a week for three consecutive weeks—depending on the proceeding.
 This step satisfies due process and gives missing parties a chance to come forward.

 3. Determine How to Divide the Land

-After notice requirements end, the estate moves to distribution.
+After notice requirements are satisfied, the matter may move to distribution or partition.
 Real property passes according to the decedent’s will or, if there’s no will, by intestate succession rules in Chapter 29.
-When multiple heirs inherit land, they hold it as tenants in common.
+When multiple heirs inherit land, they generally hold it as tenants in common.
 You have two main options:

-• Voluntary Partition: All heirs agree on how to carve the land into separate parcels.
-A licensed surveyor can draw new boundary lines and prepare deeds.
+- Voluntary Partition: All heirs agree on how to divide the land into separate parcels.
+A licensed surveyor can draw new boundary lines and deeds can then be prepared.

-• Judicial Partition: If heirs cannot agree, any co-owner can file a partition action under Chapter 46, Article 1 (GS 46-1).
+- Judicial Partition: If heirs cannot agree, any co-owner can file a partition action under Chapter 46A (GS 46-1).
 The court either divides the land physically or orders a sale and divides the proceeds.

-If dividing the land itself proves impractical—due to size, location, or condition—the personal representative may petition the court to sell the property under N.C.G.S. § 28A-21.1 (link) and distribute net proceeds among heirs according to Chapter 29 distribution percentages (for example, GS 29-14).
+If dividing the land itself proves impractical—due to size, location, or condition—a sale may be sought through the appropriate estate, partition, or special proceeding, and net proceeds distributed according to the will or, if there is no will, according to Chapter 29 distribution rules (for example, GS 29-14).

 Key Points to Keep in Mind

-• Divide land voluntarily by agreement or file a judicial partition action (GS 46-1).
+- Divide land voluntarily by agreement or file a judicial partition action under Chapter 46A (GS 46-1).

-• Consider a court-ordered sale of the property if physical division is impractical (GS 28A-21.1).
+- Consider a court-ordered sale of the property if physical division is impractical.

-• Distribute proceeds according to intestacy rules in Chapter 29 if there is no will.
+- Distribute proceeds according to the will, or under intestacy rules in Chapter 29 if there is no will.

 Take the Next Step